 Since then, legislative momentum has stalled.
 Lawmakers remain hesitant to revisit the issue, given how decisively the measures were defeated.
 One possible workaround could involve tribal groups negotiating directly with the state government, similar to how Florida's Seminole Tribe secured exclusive betting rights, but that route comes with legal risks and political resistance.

-In the meantime, offshore sportsbooks remain the only option for Californians.
+In the meantime, offshore sportsbooks are widely used by Californians due to the lack of licensed state options.
 Sites like BetOnline, Bovada, and MyBookie operate legally outside U.S. jurisdiction, making them accessible from California despite the state’s ban on local operators.
 These platforms offer full betting markets, reliable payouts, and mobile access, without requiring state approval.

 Top 7 California Sports Betting Sites